 - Identify the steps to be followed when examining a hard drive for evidence.

-- Note the how the Bates numbering system is used and where to obtain evidence for document examination.
+- Specify how the Bates numbering system is used and where to obtain evidence for document examination.

 - Recognize the calculation for estimating the income of an employee.